soumyavoorugonda/Anesthetic-Patient-Monitoring-and-Alerting-Pipeline/README.md

 # Anesthetic-Patient-Monitoring-and-Alerting-Pipeline
 ### Objective:
 The primary objective of this project is to develop a real-time anesthesia monitoring pipeline designed to enhance patient safety and support clinical decision-making during surgical procedures.
-The pipeline will feature a dynamic dashboard that updates every 10 seconds, providing up-to-date readings of critical vital signs such as heart rate, blood pressure, oxygen saturation, and end-tidal CO2.
-It will also include an alert mechanism to promptly notify medical staff of any deviations from normal ranges, ensuring immediate attention to potential emergencies.
+The pipeline will feature a dynamic dashboard and an alert mechanism to promptly notify medical staff of any deviations from normal ranges, ensuring immediate attention to potential emergencies.

 ### Dataset:
 To replicate real-time data streaming for this pipeline, I employed a Python simulation script utilizing the [University of Queensland Vital Signs Dataset](https://outbox.eait.uq.edu.au/uqdliu3/uqvitalsignsdataset/index.html).
 This approach effectively mimics the dynamics of real-time data flow.